gregkroon/terraform-delegate-ng/README.md

 # TerraformDelegateAutomation

 ### Introduction
-MVP Terraform manifest for provisioning a delegate , cloud provider and infrastructure .
-Purpose is to ease and automate onboarding through configuration as code .
+MVP Terraform manifest for provisioning a delegate (non immutable) Purpose is to ease and automate onboarding through configuration as code .

 Feel free to hack and change as you see fit !